Why have we changed School Council into a Pupil Parliament?

 What do we do?

 Committee members chair regular meetings with their class to discuss topics, issues and initiatives that affect them and their learning environment as well as charity events.
-Miss Britton regularly meets with Pupil Parliament to discuss issues raised by the class and other important areas.
-The committee members have different roles and responsibilities with our two Chair Persons setting the agenda and leading the meetings.
-Our Secretary minutes all our meetings (read our minutes on the link below) and our Treasurer is responsible for the money that we raise and spend.
+Each sub-committee regularly meets with their leader to discuss issues raised by the class and other important areas.
+The committee members have different roles and responsibilities with the two Chair Persons setting the agenda and leading the meetings.
+Our Secretary minutes all our meetings (read our minutes on the links below) and our Treasurer is responsible for the money that we raise and spend.
 The committee members work together on projects with different members of staff to get the best out of every project.
+All the committees meet each half term as a full Pupil Parliament to evaluate the progress that has been made and the steps for the next half term.

 What impact did the previous School Council have during 2015-2016?